OpenJUP/case-for-jlp-cap/README.md

 Keeping JLP uncapped undermines existing holders in two major ways:

-1. Dilution of Rewards: Without a cap, yields are spread thin as participation grows, especially during periods of low APY.
+1.  **Dilution of Rewards**: Without a cap, yields are spread thin as participation grows, especially during periods of low APY.
 This contrasts sharply with Ethena's model, where a cap ensures higher, more stable returns for participants.

-2. Vulnerability to External Strategies: The uncapped structure leaves JLP exposed to strategies like hedging vaults, which exploit Jupiter's liquidity while funneling benefits to competitors.
+2.  **Vulnerability to External Strategies**: The uncapped structure leaves JLP exposed to strategies like hedging vaults, which exploit Jupiter's liquidity while funneling benefits to competitors.
 Ethena's restricted access prevents such leakage by concentrating rewards within its ecosystem.

 In essence, JLP's uncapped model fails to protect existing holders from dilution and external cannibalization, particularly when yields are already strained.